 - Is the content timely and newsworthy?
 For public relations content, we want it to be newsworthy.
 Is there a recent trend or recent news story that the content can relate to?
 For consumers, being timely with your message is also important.
 Is there an upcoming event that the content can support?
 Thinking through the timing and hitting the timing right makes the difference between marketing campaign success and failure.

 Key Ingredient #3: Coordinated Content Delivery

-At Break The Ice Media, we often start with the press release as the driver for all of our content.
-The press release is the longest piece of content that we use in a campaign.
+We often start with the press release as the driver for all of our content.
+The press release is often the longest piece of content that we use in a campaign.
 It tells the full story, and is one of the first pieces launched once all the campaign details are in place.
-Then we take the key messages from the press release and re-purpose them for every communication channel that we are using for a campaign.
+Then we take the key messages from the press release and use them for the other channels we are using.
 Channels include social media, email newsletters, blogs, website, paid advertising, collateral and in-person events.

 Keep these things in mind as you “slice and dice” your content:

-- Audience for each channel – what is most relevant to that audience?
-An eNewsletter subscriber is looking for different information than a person seeing your ad for the first time.
+- Audience for each channel.
+What is most relevant to that audience?
+A newsletter subscriber is looking for more in-depth information than a person seeing your ad for the first time.
 Your followers on Facebook may be different than visitors to your website.

 - Key messages.
 No matter how you cut up the content, keep the key messages intact.
 Decide on the key messages up front so that everyone involved can agree on them.

 - Inspire action.
 What do you want the audience to do?
 Will the content inspire action from your audience?
 Make sure you keep the content compelling and relevant even if it is only 280 characters.
 Always include a call to action on every message over owned and paid channels.